Alaska Invasive Species Partnership

 Provide statewide leadership in the prevention and reduction of the impacts from invasive species in Alaska.
 We will accomplish this through facilitating and fostering awareness and collaboration among the public, indigenous groups, industry, researchers, elected officials, governmental agencies, and non-governmental organizations.
 We will accomplish this by: 1) providing forums for the exchange of scientific and technical information; 2) coordinating awareness campaigns; and 3) providing credible unbiased scientific information to inform management decisions at all levels of government.
 Our efforts will provide leadership, support, and encouragement for the implementation of effective prevention, early detection, and management of invasive species across Alaska.

-The purpose of AISP is to work for the statewide management of noxious and invasive
+The purpose of AKISP is to work for the statewide management of noxious and invasive

 pests in Alaska.